 - What will it cost?
 Announced RTX GPUs start at $499 (£469, about AU$680)

 Nvidia Ampere release date

-The first wave of the highly-anticipated 3000-series graphics cards has just been launched at the Nvidia September 1 event, somewhat confirming recent rumor alleging that Nvidia will launch three new graphics cards in September.
+The first wave of the highly-anticipated 3000-series graphics cards launched at the Nvidia September 1 event.

 Nvidia Ampere price

-The Nvidia GeForce RTX 3080, which is apparently twice as fast as the RTX 2080, Starts at $699 (£649, about AU$975) – that’s $100 less than the price of the RTX 2080 when it was first released.
-The Nvidia GeForce RTX 3070, which apparently is going to be faster than the 2080 Ti, is coming in at just $499 (£469, about AU$680).
-So, compared to the previous generation, it looks like Nvidia is really coming after AMD in terms of rolling out powerful GPUs that are more accessible in pricing.
+The Nvidia GeForce RTX 3080, officially starts at $699 (£649, about AU$975) – that’s $100 less than the price of the RTX 2080 when it was first released.
+The Nvidia GeForce RTX 3070, officially comes in at just $499 (£469, about AU$680).
+So, compared to the previous generation, Nvidia is really coming after AMD in terms of rolling out powerful GPUs that are more accessible in pricing.

-As for the RTX 3090, it is unfortunately poised in the premium range with a hefty price tag of $1,499 (£1,399, AU$2,100).
+As for the RTX 3090, it is a very premium card with a price to match, $1,499 (£1,399, AU$2,100).
 Still, considering that Nvidia is calling this the greatest generational jump, and that it’s a triple slot card that’s capable of playing games at 8K, 60fps and is 30-degrees cooler than Titan RTX, it’s not a bad price.

 Remember, the Titan RTX rolled out $2,499 (£2,399, AU$3,999), making the RTX 3090 a whopping $1,000 cheaper and only $300 more than the RTX 2080 Ti.